Author: Jarod Bona

 In an earlier blog post, we discussed Leegin and the controversial issue of resale-price maintenance agreements under the federal antitrust laws.
-I’ve also written about these agreements here.
+We’ve also written about these agreements here.
 As you might recall, in Leegin Creative Leather Products, Inc. v.
 PSKS, Inc. (Kay’s Closet), the US Supreme Court reversed a nearly 100-year-old precedent and held that resale-price maintenance agreements are no longer per se illegal.
 They are instead subject to the rule of reason.

 For many states, however, the local antitrust law deviates from federal law—sometimes in important ways.
-If you are doing business in such a state—and many companies do business nationally, of course—you must understand the content of state antitrust law.
+If you are doing business in such a state—and many companies do business nationally, of course—you must understand the content and application of state antitrust law.
 Two examples of states with unique antitrust laws and precedent are California, with its Cartwright Act, and New York, with its Donnelly Act.

 California and the Cartwright Act